How to Eat Healthy to Balance Your Immune System

 Instead, according to experts, it is best for the immune system to be perfectly balanced.
 Too much of an immune reaction could result in allergies or autoimmune disorders.
 Too little of an immune reaction could result in illness or infection.
 Let’s change the vocabulary a bit here and focus on what we can do to support our immune system and work toward balance.

-Below are 2 things that you can start doing today to care for this incredibly complex and life-sustaining system.
+Below are two things that you can start doing today to care for this incredibly complex and life-sustaining system.

 Eat Well